Home between cultures

 The key to transitioning well is finding a home within yourself.
 In Between Counselling helps you to (re)connect with yourself and find your inner home.

-“I help people deal with the emotional consequences of a move to another country, either their own moves or their parents.
-Sometimes a transition is unsuccessful and leaves behind scars.
+“I help people deal with the emotional consequences of moving to another country, either their own move or their parents.
+Sometimes a transition is unsuccessful and can leave scars behind.
 I help people connect with themselves, enabling them to find their own inner home”.

 Alize Roos